The secret to negotiating lower medical bills

 • Offer to pay a discounted bill upfront

-• Compare the cost of your healthcare services to those listed
+• Compare the average cost of your healthcare services to those listed

 • You can use sites like Healthcare Bluebook to determine if a provider overcharged you for a service.

-If you can’t negotiate a lower price with the billing manager—don't worry!
+If you can’t secure a negotiated rate with the billing manager, don't worry!
 You're not out of options just yet.
 While some healthcare providers can't budge on their price, they may give you a more affordable payment plan.

 For example, rather than paying your entire medical bill all at once, you may be able to break it up into several monthly installments, allowing you to pay it off bit by bit over time.

-Once you have a clear idea of what you’re expected to pay—whether it's all at once or in monthly installments—you'll want to check and see if you can pay the service you received with any of your health accounts or, better yet, get reimbursed by your employer with a health reimbursement arrangement (HRA).
+Once you have a clear idea of what you’re expected to pay — whether it's all at once or in monthly installments — you'll want to check and see if you can pay for the service you received with any of your health accounts or, better yet, get reimbursed by your employer with a health reimbursement arrangement (HRA).

-While health accounts like health savings accounts (HSAs) and health flexible spending accounts (FSAs) will include some of your own contributions, your HRA allowance is made entirely of your employer's contributions.
-If your employer provides an HRA, the medical expense you incur is HRA-eligible, and it's less than your monthly allowance amount, you won't pay a single cent out of pocket.
+While health accounts like health savings accounts (HSAs) and health flexible spending accounts (FSAs) include some of your own contributions, your HRA allowance consists entirely of your employer's contributions.
+If your employer provides an HRA, the medical expense you incur is HRA-eligible, and if it's less than your monthly allowance amount, you won't pay a single cent out of pocket.

-Lastly, if your employer doesn't offer an HRA or your benefits don't cover the total amount owed, check with your employer to see if they can reimburse you for the remainder with a health employee stipend.
+Lastly, if your employer doesn't offer an HRA or your benefits don't cover the total amount owed, check with your employer to see if they can provide a health employee stipend.

-Health stipends are taxable benefits that allow your employer to reimburse you for medical care costs, much like an HRA.
-Because employee stipends are taxable, there are fewer restrictions on which benefits are eligible for reimbursement and who is eligible for the benefit.
+Health stipends are taxable benefits that allow your employer to give you money for medical care costs.
+Because employee stipends are taxable, there are fewer restrictions on which expenses you can use the money on and who is eligible for the benefit.

-For example, a health stipend doesn't require you to have health insurance coverage to receive reimbursement.
+For example, a health stipend doesn't require you to have a health insurance policy to receive the contribution.
 Keep in mind that you'll be taxed on the reimbursement amount, and it will appear on your W-2 as income.

 What if I can't negotiate lower medical bills?